Mariners vs. Astros Player Props Betting Odds

-Player prop bet odds for Kyle Tucker, Julio Rodriguez and others are listed when the Houston Astros host the Seattle Mariners at Minute Maid Park on Friday at 8:10 PM ET.
+Player props are available for Kyle Tucker and Julio Rodriguez, among others, when the Houston Astros host the Seattle Mariners at Minute Maid Park on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!